mbarquin/reactphp-slim/readme.md

 This library is created in order to use reactPHP as a HTTP server for Slim framework.
 It will launch a Slim\App process when a request is made, and at the same time it will transfer data from reactPHP native objects into Slim objects.
 With this, we will be able to create a basic react server for a Slim framework application.

+Data, cookies and file uploads transmission between react and Slim objects.
+You can access through slim objects native functions to uploaded files and cookies.

 ##Installation
 You can install the component in the following ways: